The Top 5 Most Common Causes of Boating Accidents

-It’s easy to let your attention slide on the boat.
-After all, you’ve been on the water your whole life.
-You feel comfortable here, safe here.
-And in any case, it’s not like you’re driving a car, right?
+It can be easy to let your attention slide while on the boat.
+After you’ve been on the water for so long, you feel comfortable and safe.
+In any case, it’s not like you’re driving in a car, right?

 Except that you are, and in some ways, driving a boat can be more dangerous.